OSU-Battelle-Center/EIDmap/README.md

 # EIDmap
-An interactive world map that uses modeling techniques on satellite imagery and other geolocated data to help predict potential outbreaks of zoological infectious diseases
+An interactive disease surveillance platform that utilizes satellite imagery and other geolocated data to forecast emerging infectious disease outbreaks